 Central Nervous System

 The central nervous system includes the brain and the spinal cord.
-When studying the brain, review the basic brain anatomy, functions of the brain, and the structure and function of the neurons.
+When studying the brain, review basic brain anatomy and functions, as well as the structure and function of the neurons.
 The second part of the central nervous system is the spinal cord, which connects the central nervous system and peripheral nervous system.
 The spinal cord has five sections: cervical (eight segments), thoracic (12 segments), lumbar (five segments), sacral (five segments) and coccygeal (one segment).
 For practice, get a diagram of the spinal cord and label the different segments.

 Peripheral Nervous System